juneb125/juneb125/README.md

 💖 &nbsp; I’m not looking to collaborate right now

 ### 👩‍💻 Tech Stack
-Right now, I'm learning Gleam and primarily using Rust, but I have past experience with:
+Right now, I'm primarily using Rust & Nix, but I have past experience with:
 * HTML5
 * CSS3
+* Gleam
 * JavaScript & TypeScript
 * Swift & SwiftUI